[Much of my site will be useless to you if you've got the images turned off!]

 Thayer's Note:

-a As with other Confederate officers, Cullum's Register omits his war record, which in his case was simple: he kept on directing the Virginia Military Institute, then evacuated it when it was attacked on June 12, 1864 by vastly superior and better equipped Union forces under the command of Gen. Indicates a West Point graduate and gives his Class.David Hunter.
+a As with other Confederate officers, Cullum's Register omits his war record, which in his case was simple: he kept on directing the Virginia Military Institute, then evacuated it when it was attacked on June 12, 1864 by vastly superior and better equipped Union forces under the command of Gen. Indicates a West Point graduate, Class of 1822: a link to his biographical entry in Cullum's Register.David Hunter.
 Much of the physical plant of the school was destroyed, including books and laboratory equipment, the houses of its teachers, and other non-military targets; the razzia has become known as "Hunter's raid".
 See Superintendent Smith's letter of June 17, 1864.

 After the war, Smith was in the forefront of those who would have full reconciliation of North and South.
-His classmate and friend, Indicates a West Point graduate and gives his Class.George Cullum, who had been Superintendent of the U. S. Military Academy in that same year 1864, at first refused his overtures, but finally relented, and Smith gave a memorable talk at West Point, with Cullum and most of their surviving classmates from both sides of the War, on the 15th anniversary of Hunter's raid; it is onsite and links to further, exhaustive information on Smith.
+His classmate and friend, Indicates a West Point graduate, Class of 1833: a link to his biographical entry in Cullum's Register.George Cullum, who had been Superintendent of the U. S. Military Academy in that same year 1864, at first refused his overtures, but finally relented, and Smith gave a memorable talk at West Point, with Cullum and most of their surviving classmates from both sides of the War, on the 15th anniversary of Hunter's raid; it is onsite and links to further, exhaustive information on Smith.

 Page updated: 28 Apr 20